- protein c

 Nervous System Disorders

-The following ADRs have been reported in the post-marketing experience:
+The following ADRs have been reported in the post-marketing experience and the frequency of these ADRs is not known:

 Reporting of suspected adverse reactions